 Air raid drills were to become a normal part of the landscape in the industrial heartland of Central Pennsylvania, including the Williams Valley region of northern Dauphin County and southern Schuylkill County.

 While the region’s men and women were off fighting the Axis Powers, their families at home were ensuring their hometowns were prepared for the worst.
+Thankfully, the worst never came.

 Interested in stories from the home front during World War II?
 Check out these links to more information: